isabelyoung03/Uni-Final-Year-Project/README.md

     - if you have chosen Greedy or A* (goal in all cells), you can choose one of three mazes available for your selected maze size
     - if you have chosen Minimax or Expectimax, you can choose how many opponents are in the maze
 4. Press start
+5. Depending on the type of agent you chose, you may have the option to choose the heuristic function the algorithm uses
-5. Press the play button to start and watch the player agent navigate the maze
+6. Press the play button to start and watch the player agent navigate the maze
-6. Press the home button if you want to select a new maze/search algorithm
+7. Press the home button if you want to select a new maze/search algorithm

+## Analysis feature
+If you chose Breadth-First or Depth-First, you can press the "Analyse" button to produce a CSV file of results.
+This CSV file contains the moves the agent takes to reach the goal, for each possible location of the goal.

 ## Installation
 To install the required dependencies for this project, run the following command: